genelyn2020/SQL-Data-Source/README.md

 **Regions** This table stores information on regions.
 A region belongs to one continent.
 And one continent may have multiple regions.

-**COMPLEX QUERIES**
+**SQL QUERIES**

-1. Insert Multiple Rows - Inserting three rows into the guests table.
+1. Insert Multiple Rows - To insert multiple rows into a table.
 **Why is important?**
 It is important to use especially in big database you have to insert a lot of data.
 **Sample output**